 1. Standing Forward Bend

 Stand with your feet slightly wider than shoulder-width.
-Interlace your fingers, face your palms down, and straighten your arms.
+Interlace your fingers, with palms facing down, and straighten your arms.
 Exhale and lean forward, bringing your hips and head towards the floor.
 Keep your back as straight as possible and don’t go farther than your body allows.

 2. Seated Side Bend

 In a seated position, rest one hand on the floor.
-Keeping your back as straight as possible, bring your other hand over and above your head in a curve, pointing your fingers down.
+Keeping your back as straight as possible, bring your other hand over and above your head in a curve, fingers facing down.

 3. Spine Stretch

 Sit with your legs straight in front of you and your toes pointed up.
 Keeping your back straight, reach your arms out in front of you as far as they will go.
 Rather than reaching for your toes, reach mainly in front of yourself.

 Begin in a half-kneel position and tilt your pelvis backwards.
 Keep your back flat and your upper body upright as you stretch your front hip.